 Furthermore, an arrangement under which property is subject to rights and obligations is considered to be a trust if the arrangement is established by or pursuant to a written contract in which the parties express their intention to consider the arrangement as a trust within the meaning of Part I of the Taxation Act.

-A person who has a right, whether immediate or future and whether absolute or contingent, to receive all or part of the income or the capital from the property referred to above is the beneficiary of the trust in question.
+A person who has a right, whether immediate or future and whether absolute or contingent, to receive all or part of the income or the capital from the property referred to in the previous paragraph is the beneficiary of the trust in question.